fac19/research/qa/codecov-jest-react.md

 ![report example](./img/Screenshot_2020-05-21_at_09.03.32.png)

-If you don't see all your files on the list or you see anything that shouldn't be included in the converage, you can include a jest config section in your package.json.
+If you don't see all the project files on the list or you see anything that shouldn't be in the converage, you can include a Jest config section in your package.json.
 The examples below might be useful, but a full list of Jest coverage config options can be found [here](https://jestjs.io/docs/en/configuration).

 ```json
 "jest": {